Frequently Asked Questions

 Do I need any special equipment to be a online student?

 A personal computer with Internet access is a requirement of the Woods Online program.
-Broadband (High-speed) internet access is highly recommended and required for 8-week course formats.
+Broadband (High-speed) internet access is highly recommended.